GenomicsAotearoa/RNA-seq-workshop/5.Overrepresentation_Analysis/README.md

 # Overrepresentation analysis (Gene Ontology)

+Over Representation Analysis (<a href="https://academic.oup.com/bioinformatics/article/20/18/3710/202612">Boyle et al. 2004</a>) is a widely used approach to determine whether known biological functions or processes are over-represented (= enriched) in an experimentally-derived gene list, e.g. a list of differentially expressed genes (DEGs).

  - Can perform overrepresentation analysis (e.g., GATHER, GeneSetDB, PantherDB) in R.
  - The basic principles are to:
     - identify a collection of differentially expressed genes